29 Jan 2018 | 5 min Read

-A Blocked tear duct is a common condition causing sticky eyes in infants and toddlers.
-Eyes tend to produce a sticky fluid that keeps accumulating in the eyelids.
-The tears that lubricate our eyes cannot drain normally out through the nose in babies and gather on the surface of the eyes.
-There is a tiny opening at the inner corner of each eyelid, which opens into a passage inside the nose.
-This is the opening of the nasolacrimal duct.
+There’s a tiny opening at the inner corner of each eyelid, which opens into a passage inside the nose.
 The tears that moisten and keep the eyes clean drain from this opening into the nose.
-In many newborns, this tear duct is blocked or not completely formed.
-A child can have tear duct problems in one or both the eyes.
-About 25% babies are born with complete or partially blocked tear eye ducts in one or both the eyes.
+In many newborns, this swollen tear duct is blocked or not completely formed.
+A child can have tear duct problems in one eye.

 Blocked tear duct symptoms are easy to recognize.
 Newborn babies do not produce tears until they are a few weeks old.
 So, a clogged eye duct is not noticed at birth.
-Blocked tear duct symptoms are generally noticed when the baby is about 2 weeks old.
-Some of the common symptoms include the following:
+This disorder is generally noticed when the baby is about 2 weeks old.
+Some of the common symptoms in babies include the following:

 Traditional remedies recommend putting a few drops of breast milk in the baby’s eyes to prevent eye infection.